 tsm configuration commands to get, set, and update configuration key values.

 "Unknown key" responses

 Certain configuration keys will return an "Unknown key" response when you attempt to get their current value, or set a new value.
-If this happens, verify that you have the key spelled correctly, including proper capitalisation.
+If this happens, verify that you have the key spelled correctly, including proper capitalization.
 To change the value, use the

 --force-keys option on the

 tsm configuration set command.
 For a list of configuration keys you can change, see tsm configuration set Options.

 Certain configuration keys have a specific default value but will return a "Null" response when you attempt to get their current value.
 These keys use a default that is derived from the Tableau Server code.
 If a key is listed as having a specific default in tsm configuration set Options and the